vk7282/mstaxx/README.md

 `nose2 -v --with-coverage --coverage-config .coveragerc --coverage-report html app.tests`

 **NOTE** - You can always exclude the folder in the file `.coveragerc` for the coverage consideration.
+Make sure if virtual environment is created inside the project folder, then exclude the directory in `omit` section of the `.coveragerc` file.